IJbeasley/Personal_Academic_Website/content/resources/2021-09-11-workflowr-intro/index.md

 ## **Using workflowr** (after set up)

 Setting up workflowr should only need to be done once per computer.
-Once that is done, you will likely only use the following three functions:
+Once you have done that, you will likely only use the following three functions:

 1. ```workflowr::wflow_build() #create + view html files from .Rmd files in the analysis subfolder```
 2. ```workflowr::wflow_publish() #commit changes to.Rmd and then build html files```
 3. ```workflowr::wflow_git_push() #upload your changes to the remote repository```

-For more information on these functions see their documentation [here](https://jdblischak.github.io/workflowr/reference/index.html)
+For more information on these functions, please check out their documentation [here](https://workflowr.github.io/workflowr/reference/index.html)

-<p> </p>

----

-<p> </p>